Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

-Column (3) shows the results associated with our method.
-The estimated interval accounts for nonclassical measurement error in the explanatory variable and shows a wide range of possible effects.
-Interestingly, the estimated lower bound is almost a third of the point estimate associated with FAO-GAEZ version 3 (Column (1)) and is even lower than the point estimate associated with FAO-GAEZ version 4 (Column (4)), suggesting that accounting for measurement error in this empirical context is relevant.
-Lastly, when we account for sample uncertainty when estimating our bounds in Column (3), we do not reject the null of no effect at the 10\%-confidence level.\footnote{The estimated 90\%-confidence interval is $\left[-0.006, 0.257\right]$ while the 99\%-confidence interval is $\left[-0.013, 0.261\right]$.
-In Column (3) of Table \ref{tab:results_acharya}, we report the intersection of these estimated intervals with $\mathbb{R}_{+}$ due to Assumption \ref{AsPosEff}.}
+Column (4) also reports the confidence intervals at the 10\% and 1\% levels.
+Regardless of the confidence level, we do not reject the null hypothesis that the lower bound of the true effect is zero.\footnote{The estimated 90\%-confidence interval is $\left[-0.003, 0.257\right]$ while the 99\%-confidence interval is $\left[-0.009, 0.262\right]$.
+In Column (3) of Table \ref{tab:results_acharya}, we report the intersection of these estimated intervals with $\mathbb{R}_{+}$ due to Assumption \ref{AsPosEff}.} Consequently, the data are consistent with a zero effect after we account for non-classical measurement error.